-Life-cycle assessment (LCA), life-cycle energy consumption (LCE), and life-cycle greenhouse gas emissions (LGE) form the three pillars of life-cycle studies, which have been used to evaluate environmental impacts of building construction.
-Assessment of the life-cycle greenhouse gas emissions of buildings is of one of the significant obstacles in evaluating green building performance.
+Life-cycle assessment (LCA), life-cycle energy consumption, and life-cycle greenhouse gas emissions form the three pillars of life-cycle studies, which have been used to evaluate environmental impacts of building construction.
+Assessment of the life-cycle greenhouse gas emissions of buildings is one of the significant obstacles in evaluating green building performance.
 This book explains the methodology for achieving points for the categories associated with reduction of greenhouse gas emissions in the Australian Green Star rating system.
 The model for the assessment uses GaBi 8.7 platform along with Visual Basic in Microsoft Excel and shows the relationship between the building’s energy consumption and greenhouse gas emissions released during the lifetime of the building.
-The data gathered in the book also illustrates that the green building design and specifications are becoming more popular and are being increasingly utilised in Australia.
-This book is important reading for anyone interested in sustainable construction, green design and buildings and life cycle assessment tools.
+The data gathered in the book also illustrates that the green building design and specifications are becoming more popular and are being increasingly utilized in Australia.
+This book is important reading for anyone interested in sustainable construction, green design and buildings and LCA tools.

 1. Introduction 2.
 Green Building: A Concept to Achieve Sustainable Development Goals 3.
 Classification of Green Star Credits and Model Development for the Reduction of Greenhouse Gas Emissions 4.
 Environmental Impacts on the Model's Parameters 5.
 Life-Cycle Greenhouse Gas Emissions: Case Studies and Validation 6.
 Conclusion